 “Family members assume certain roles, which often relate to…cultural attitudes, family beliefs, gender, and overall family functioning.
 Some roles develop in response to stress or the underfunctioning of a family member.”
 When you attend rehab and begin recovery, the roles of your family members may begin to shift.
 Although this process can be extremely healthy, it can also be stressful and confusing.
-For example, if your spouse has learned to care for you in a certain way, and you may no longer need or benefit from that specific kind of care.
+For example, if your spouse has learned to care for you in a certain way, you may no longer benefit from that specific kind of care.
 Family therapy creates a safe space in which you and your loved ones can process these changing relationships.

 Not everyone considers their family of origin to be their family.
 And not everyone should.
 If your relationships with your original family were particularly traumatic or harmful, it can be healthy to surround yourself with people of your own choosing.
 Many rehab centers define this word much more broadly, inviting clients to focus only on loving and supportive relationships.

 “‘Family’ means a group of two or more people with close and enduring emotional ties.
 Using this definition, each person in treatment for a behavioral health disorder has a unique set of family members.
 Therapists don’t decide who should be in family therapy.
-Instead they ask, ‘Who is most important to you?’”
+Instead, they ask, ‘Who is most important to you?’”
 By answering this question, clients can start to regain agency in their own lives.
 You have both the ability and the right to choose which relationships are healthy for you.
 Even before your loved ones start attending therapy, defining “family” for yourself may help you understand your core values and your deepest needs.
-“It is up to clients to identify whom they would like to include in family counseling1.”
+“It is up to clients to identify whom they would like to include in family counseling.”3

 Some rehab centers have a special focus on providing therapy for chosen families.
-In the LGBTQIA+ affirming program at Caron Ocean Drive, for example, some clients may be estranged from their families of origin.
+In the LGBTQ+ affirming program at Caron Ocean Drive, for example, some clients may be estranged from their families of origin.
 The team at this rehab strongly believes that “family members, including people you identify as your family of choice, should be part of the treatment process.
 If you are dealing with rejection from your family because of your sexuality, our therapists can provide counseling for you and any family members you wish to include.”

 However you define family, it’s likely that you can find a rehab program that can support you and your loved ones.
 Some rehab centers—especially those that offer personalized treatment—may work with you to create a specialized program that meets your exact needs, making family therapy as accessible as possible.